bjatkin/flappy-boot/README.md

 This `.gba` file can then be run with any sutiable GBA emulator.

 # References
+This project was made possible because of the awesome [tiny go complier](https://tinygo.org/), as well as those who worked to get support for the [GBA compile target](https://tinygo.org/docs/reference/microcontrollers/gameboy-advance/).

-This game with built with the help of a couple of really excelent  GBA programming resources.
+Flappy boot was built with the help of a couple of really excelent GBA programming resources.
 These are both tailored for C/C++ development on the GBA but still provied great general knowledge.
 * [TONIC](https://www.coranac.com/tonc/text/toc.htm)
 * [GBATEK](https://problemkaputt.de/gbatek.htm)